IamSloth/C_Language_Study/README.md

 * * *

-## 2. what else
+## 2. Practice

-sdfsdfafasdfaaosidghoaihgasdjgsadlgkjasdgoijasdfojasdfkl

-adfoijasdfoijasdfjasodifjoasdifjioasdfi
+This folder has what I prctice something about C or C++.